Outdoor Fun

 Rent a tube to float down the Frio River.
 Photo Credit: Catherine Parker

-It might be named the Frio River but it’s not that cold.
+It might be named the Frio River, but it’s not that cold.
 So plan to do a float trip if the weather is warm.
-First, if visitors don’t have their own, they can rent some tubes, a kayak or a SUP board in Concan.
+First, if visitors don’t have their own tube, they can rent tubes, kayaks or a SUP board in Concan.
 Those on the water will enjoy its scenic beauty, floating past its century-old cypresses and limestone outcroppings.

 Tubes are available for rent inside Garner State Park at the park store.
-Or use an outfitter, like Andy’s on River Road, that drop off and pick up their guests for their float trip.
+Or use an outfitter, like Andy’s on River Road, that drops off and picks up their guests for their float trip.

 Texas Wildflowers. perfect spring getaway to Garner State Park